LauGuillardin/LauGuillardin.github.io/_posts/2022-01-01-pipetting.md

 ---
 _this exercise is a modified from the Putnam Lab pipette exercise, which they modifed from somewhere else_

-### Proficient pipetting is probably the most crucial part of this lab, for three reasons:
+### Proficient pipetting is very crucial in this lab, for three reasons:

 - Accurate pipetting is crucial to the success of molecular projects.
-Mistakes during pipetting may cause your experiments (e.g. PCR) to fail or to be irreproducible, and thus cause long delays and considerable expense
+Mistakes during pipetting may cause your experiments (e.g. PCR, DNA isolation) to fail or to be irreproducible, and thus cause long delays and considerable expense
 - Pipettes are delicate pieces of equipment with high accuracy, which can easily be knocked off their calibration.
-Furthermore, they are expensive – each set of pipettes represent about $ 1,500.
+Furthermore, they are expensive – each set of pipettes represent about £ 1,500.
-- Pipettes are the main source of contamination in PCRs, and thus can cause a lot of problems.
+- Pipettes are the main source of contamination e.g. in PCRs, and thus can cause a lot of problems.

 ### Never
 *	Never rotate volume adjustor beyond the upper limit